theupdateframework/python-tuf/README.rst

 feeding of repositories; and integrators, who do the work of putting TUF into existing projects.

+A low-level integration requires importing a single module and calling particular methods to perform updates.
+A high-level integration, on the other hand, can handle TUF-related updates transparently.
+The client populates a configuration file and the library interposes on urllib calls.
+Generating metadata files stored on upstream servers can be handled by the repository tool, covered in ``Creating a Repository``.

 -  `Creating a Repository <https://github.com/theupdateframework/tuf/tree/develop/tuf/README.md>`_

 -  `Low-level Integration <https://github.com/theupdateframework/tuf/tree/develop/tuf/client/README.md>`_